 Be sure to check out more photos from the streets of Chinatown in part 2 of this series....you'll see the link when you get to the end of this page.

-"Native" Singaporeans have roots stretching back to many different countries...most are Chinese, Malaysian and Indian.
+"Native" Singaporeans have roots stretching back to many different countries.
+For example, most are Chinese, Malaysian and Indian.
 There are a fair share from Britain, Australia, and even the U.S. as well!

-Exploring the streets and alleyways of "Little India" really does transport you to another world.
-Part 3 of this series, also shot with the Ricoh GR II, explores this colorful neighborhood and community.
+Exploring the streets and alleys of "Little India" really does transport you to another world.
+Part 3 of my Singapore Street Photography series explores this colorful neighborhood and community.
+It was also shot with the Ricoh GR II.

-This is one my favorite pictures, and one that personifies Singapore's rich multiculturalism.
-Here you'll see the altar and pagodas of Tang Gah Beo temple...but with the juxtaposition of the Church of St Teresa, a Catholic denomination, in the distance.
+This is one my favorite pictures, and one that shows why the city of Singapore is such a "cultural melting pot".
+Here you see the altar and pagodas of Tang Gah Beo temple...but with the contrast of a Catholic Church (St Teresa) in the distance.

-In the next chapter of this 3-part series, I explore the streets of Singapore's bustling Chinatown...
+In the next chapter of my Singapore street photography series, I explore Singapore's bustling Chinatown in detail...

 - Nathan Allen